healeycodes/among-us-friends/README.md

 Enter data starting at C4 downwards.
 The rows should be 14 cells long.

-10 player slots (which should be left empty if you have less than 10), 2 slots for the imposters (the names are repeated from the player list), 1 slot for the winner ('crew' or 'imposter'), and 1 slot for the map short name.
+10 player slots (which should be left empty if you have less than 10), 2 slots for the impostors (the names are repeated from the player list), 1 slot for the winner ('crew' or 'impostor'), and 1 slot for the map short name.

 E.g.